wifinigel/wiperf/mkdocs/docs/config.ini.md

 ```
  unit_bouncer: 00, 06, 12, 18
 ```
-This parameter is commented out by default as it is obviously not something you necessarilly want to switch on accidentally.
+This parameter is commented out by default as it is obviously not something you necessarily want to switch on accidentally.

 Default setting:
 ```